HappyFrowl/documentation/IdentityAndAccessManagement.md

 ### **Access Control Lists**
 - More granular file control than permissions
-- set access to one or multiple directories
+  - Set access to one or multiple directories
+  - Grant permission to more than one user and/or group
-- `getfacl` - Get file ACL It outputs:
+- `getfacl` - Get current file ACL.
+It outputs:
   - file, owner, group, and user/group/other permissions
 - `setfacl` - set file ACL for a user or group specifically
   - `setfacl -m u:username:rwx /path/to/file_or_directory` - give `username` read, write, and execute permissions to `file`